dev-academy-programme/concepts/react/jsx.md

-JSX is a syntax extension to javascript which can be thought of as a hybrid between HTML and javascript:
+JSX is a syntax extension to JavaScript which can be thought of as a hybrid between HTML and JavaScript:

 ```js
 import React from 'react'